anshjain-24/Digesting-Spring-Boot/README.md

 Go through the code of `journal-app`.

-spring.boot is the simple "Hello World" ready to use project, one can simple download it and run the Application.java file and the server will start running on port 8080.
+spring.boot is the simple "Hello World" ready to use project, one can simply download it and run the Application.java file and the server will start running on port 8080.